chuckstack/chuckstack.github.io/src-ls/getting-started.md

 There is a difference between the flat-rate, consumer-facing website offerings (like OpenAI's ChatGPT) and a pay-as-you-go API service.
 You need the API version of the service.
 Here are the reasons:

-- One reason is that you will most likely not spend the equivalent $20/month when using the API.
+- One reason is that you will most likely not spend the equivalent $20/month when using the API - at least not in the beginning.
 - The second reason is that you need API access to accomplish the goals of this stack.

 You can use a different LLM provider if you wish.
 Here is a list of other options: ([see the multi-platform section](https://github.com/sigoden/aichat)).

+Note: It is possible to run AI locally using tools like [ollama](https://ollama.com/); however, the models you can run locally are generally not as powerful as the ones listed above.
+For that reason, we will treat local AI as a more advanced topic.

 ### Ask AI First